Northern Ireland sex industry 'fastest growing in UK'

 "As part of that I am planning to bring forward new offences to strengthen legislation in this area.

-"The new offences reflect the fact that human trafficking is a global problem."'Not Pretty Woman'
+"The new offences reflect the fact that human trafficking is a global problem."

 During the debate, Alliance's Anna Lo said human trafficking was "a modern day slavery that generates profits from human suffering and represents a vulgar abuse of the fundamental human right of freedom.

 "I welcome the recent news of the first conviction for human trafficking in Northern Ireland and commend all those involved in the process which brought about this conviction."